maelvls/maelvls.github.io/content/2020/migrating-from-gke-to-civo/index.md

 kubectl -n minio edit deployment minio
 ```

-After that, the pods get recreated and MinIO picks up the new secret.
-Note:
+After that, the pods get recreated, and MinIO picks up the new secret.
-I also had to edit the deployment again in order to remove the temporary
+Note: I also had to edit the deployment again in order to remove the
-`_OLD` environment variables.
+temporary `_OLD` environment variables.

 ---

 To recap, the whole migration was painless.
 The only data I migrated was
 MinIO.
 Note that I didn't have any SLA to comply with, but if I had planned
-a bit better I could have moved over with almost zero downtime.
+a bit better, I could have moved over with almost zero downtime.

-In order to get a almost-zero-downtime, I would have made sure to keep the
+In order to get almost-zero-downtime, I would have made sure to keep the
 old and new MinIO instances replicated until the move was over.
 The only
-problem with the whole migration is the DNS change: I cannot precisely know
+problem with the whole migration is the DNS change.
+I cannot precisely know
-how much time that will take: after the migration was over and the DNS
+when the propagation will take.
+After completing the migration and assuming
-entries propagated, if some people were hitting the old IP (e.g., old DNS
+that all the DNS entries are propagated, if for some reason people keep
-entries), the old and new clusters would have become out-of-sync.
-To
+hitting the old IP due to outdated DNS entries, the old and new clusters
-mitigate that, I could have chosen to "cut" the old cluster just to make
+would have become out-of-sync.
+To mitigate that issue, I could have chosen
-sure that case never happens.
+to "cordon" the old cluster just to make sure that this case never happens.

 The repo for my Kubernetes playground cluster (`*.k.maelvls.dev`) is
 available [here](https://github.com/maelvls/k.maelvls.dev).

-- **Udpate 7 May 2020**: better introduction explaining why I use GKE,
+- **Update 7 May 2020**: better introduction explaining why I use GKE,
-  explain what Civo and K3s are all about.
+  tell what Civo and K3s are all about.